f3l-0x46334C/terminal_notebook/README.md

 You can create and edit text notes directly in the terminal — colorful, lightweight, and fast!

 > ⚠️ **Status:** In Development
-> Currently, I wrote only option 1.
-"Add & open new note file" is functional.

 ### ✅ Version 1 (Initial)
 - Basic file creation using Python's `open()` function.